shx2/apegears/README.rst

 Furthermore, it seems to be missing some useful options, such as support for ``dict`` arguments.
 Also, using arguments of custom types (using the ``type`` parameter) doesn't work as smoothly as you'd hope.

+Another annoyance is that when using ``FileType`` in write-mode, the output file is created very early (while parsing cli args), not giving the option in your script to decide not to write to it after all.